 Is There a Cure?

 Not at the moment—but it’s the goal!
-As doctors and researchers look for answers, the best strategy for people with the disease is smart, careful management.
+As doctors and researchers look for answers, the best strategy for people with the disease is smart, careful management that can keep symptoms under good control for many patients.

 “We're hopeful that in the short term, we’ll be able to find more targeted therapies to help people live without pain, without the development of new lesions, and without the need to undergo huge surgeries,” says Dr. Naik.
 "In the next 10 years or so, I think hitting that goal is certainly possible.
 But the long-term goal, make no mistake, is a cure.”